zer0cache/matic-docs/docs/develop/remix.md

 - Verify the smart contract

 ## Getting started with [Remix IDE](https://remix.ethereum.org/)

-Remix is a Ethereum-focused IDE: an online platform to develop smart contracts.
-To start building a smart contract, click on **New File** and name it `HelloWorld.sol`:
+Remix is a Ethereum-focused IDE: an online platform to develop and deploy smart contracts.
+To start building a smart contract, click on **New File** and name it `HelloWorld.sol`.

 <img src={useBaseUrl("img/remix/new-file.png")} />

-### The smart contract
+## Smart Contract

-Now copy and paste the Smart contract below into the newly created `HelloWorld.sol` file.
+Copy and paste the Smart Contract code provided below into the newly created `HelloWorld.sol` file.

 ```js title="HelloWorld.sol"
 // Specifies that the source code is for a version